jyguyomarch/awesome-productivity/README.md

 - [Any.do](http://www.any.do/) – Simple interface, packed with features, currently the favorite to-do list manager at [Lifehacker](http://lifehacker.com/5924093/five-best-to-do-list-managers).
 - [Habitica](https://habitica.com) – Complete your real life daily goals in a role play game (previously called _HabitRPG_).
 - [Remember the Milk](https://www.rememberthemilk.com) – Great at managing tags for to-dos and location based tasks.
 - [Todoist](https://todoist.com/) – Powerful and cross-platform productivity tool.
 - [Wunderlist](https://www.wunderlist.com/) – Cross-platform, desktop and mobile to-do list manager with apps for iOS and Android, Windows, OS X, and Linux.
 - [Trello](https://trello.com) – Kanban method task board.
+- [Todo.txt](http://todotxt.com/) – Tired of having complicated apps to organize your tasks?
+Todo.txt is a technique that uses a single `.txt` file to help you get the job done.

 ### Task Automation
  - [IFTTT](https://ifttt.com) – Allows you to create chains of conditional statements (called _recipes_) between web services in order to make the web work for you and boost your productivity.
  - [Tasker](http://tasker.dinglisch.net/) – Android application that can perform context sensitive custom tasks (_e.g._ automatically turn on wifi when you arrive home).
+ - [Zappier](https://zapier.com/) – Automation tool that allows you to connect hundreds of web services and create automations between the processes.